oneminch/Notes/Web APIs.md

     - It defines a standard way to describe HTTP APIs, allowing both humans and machines to understand the capabilities of a service without additional documentation or inspection of network traffic.
     - It supports use cases such as interactive documentation, code generation for clients and servers, and automation of test cases facilitating both design-first and code-first API development approaches.
     - It is represented in either YAML or JSON formats and can be produced statically or generated dynamically from an application.

+## Common Mistakes of API Design

+- Inconsistency or lack of a unified design across platforms.
+- Incorrect Use of HTTP Methods.
+- Lack of Documentation
+    - Insufficient details about endpoints, request parameters, response formats, and error handling.
+- Oversharing Data
+    - Can expose too much data, and create security vulnerabilities & performance issues.
+- Ignoring Scalability
+    - Not planning for growth can lead to performance degradation as usage increases.
+- Bloated Responses
+    - Excessive data in responses increases latency and bandwidth usage.
+- Poor Error Handling
+    - Vague or confusing error messages complicate troubleshooting for developers.
+- Neglecting Versioning
+    - Lack of versioning can disrupt existing users with breaking changes.
+- Complexity in Design

 ---
 ## Further